joshem/EC601_DeepLearning/README.md

-This project was done for a course, this one geared towards Machine Learning.
+﻿This project was done for a course, this one geared towards Machine Learning.
 These classes were separated into Trains and Cars, specifically.
 Note however, more categories can be added.

 For installation, please follow instructions on https://www.tensorflow.org/install/pip (this installation uses pip, which it assumes you have not installed yet).
 Note that for this design, you will also need tensorflow_hub.